For consideration into the Doctor of Pharmacy (PharmD) program, all applicants must:

 - Be a U.S. Citizen or U.S. Permanent Resident (must possess U.S. Permanent Resident card.
 Will not accept letters of application for permanent residency)

 - Complete the pre-pharmacy prerequisites prior to matriculation

 - Achieve a minimum overall 2.50 grade point average on prerequisite coursework

 Important Note: If an applicant elects an exemption for general coursework requirements based on a completed bachelor's (or higher) degree from an accredited U.S. college or university, then only his/her math and science prerequisite coursework will be included in the GPA calculation.
 A 2.5 math and science GPA must be maintained

-- Obtain three (3) letters of recommendation on business letterhead and should contain professional, verifiable emails (academic and or worksite).
+- Obtain three (3) letters of recommendation.
 Letters of recommendation must be from a person, who can comment on the applicant's academic, volunteer, and/or employment experiences and attributes.
 Letters of recommendation from friends and family members are not accepted.